tlug/lists.tlug.jp-scrape/README.md

 `wget` behaviour of logging to standard error, use `-o /dev/stderr`.

 Scrape runs wget in `--no-verbose` mode by default, which means it will not log messages for each page accessed, only errors.
-Use `-nv` to restore the default verbose mode, or `-q` to do no logging at all.
+Use `-v` to restore the default verbose mode, or `-q` to do no logging at all.
 (The log file will still be created, however.)